 Over the last 20 years alternative investments have become more accessible to the average investor.
-These investments should only be considered when the advisor recommending them is trained and knowledgeable of the risk of these investments.
+These investments should only be considered when the advisor recommending them is trained and knowledgeable of the risks of these investments.
 Investor alignment and the management behind these investments become two of the most critical factors to investment success.
-If management is mostly paid after the investor then management is well aligned with the investor to be motivated to be successful.
+If management is paid the majority of their compensation after the investor, then management is well aligned with the investor to be motivated to be successful.

-Why Invest In Alternative Investments?
+Why Invest in Alternative Investments?

-How do you invest in Alternative Investments?
+How do you Invest in Alternative Investments?

-Who is Raintree Financial Solutions and What is an Exempt Market Dealer?
+Who is Raintree Financial Solutions and what is an Exempt Market Dealer?

 Raintree Financial Solutions is our Exempt Market Dealer.
 Raintree is responsible for reviewing and sourcing alternative investment products for its Private Wealth Advisors to distribute.
 Raintree performs extensive due diligence on all products before being added to their product shelf and made available to clients.